sharyarnaveed/Food-Website/README.md

 CSS3: Used for styling and layout.
 JavaScript: Used for implementing interactive features.
 -How to Run
-Clone this repository to your local machine using git clone https://github.com/yourusername/food-website.git.
+Clone this repository to your local machine using git clone[(https://github.com/Food-Website).
 Navigate to the project directory.
 Open the index.html file in your web browser.
-Project Structure
+-Project Structure
-graphql
-Copy code
 food-website/
 │
 ├── index.html            # Main HTML file